 32. BLACK WALNUT; JUGLANS CINEREA (ZONE 4-9)

-Aside from being a tough nut to crack, Black Walnuts are an incredible source of food.
+Black Walnuts are an incredible source of food.
 They will survive in zone 3, but will only produce nuts in zone 4.
-The hull of Black Walnuts smells like aromatic limes and will stain your fingers for at least a few days so wear your gloves!
+The hull of Black Walnuts smells like aromatic limes and will stain your fingers for at least a few days, so wear your gloves!
 The nuts are really earthy and tasty, and can be roasted and added to all kinds of deserts, dishes, and flours.
-The nuts also have a long shelf life and can be stored once they’re dry for many years.
+The nuts also have a long shelf life once they’re properly dried and can be stored once they’re dry for many years.

 Black Walnuts need full sun, and they also exude a chemical called juglones that can inhibit growth of other plants around it.
 There are some plants that will live beneath it, but many will not.
 Keep this in mind when planting.
 Black Walnut is self fertile, but having more than one different variety will ensure better cross pollination and yields.
 Black Walnut is also prized for it’s hardwood.